bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Host and/or Co-Host:**</font> *Thank you!
 Please note that the green lines are also used when you are training LRs.*

-### <font color="#FFD300">Host: Minutes before Commencement</font>

-The Host should announce the line below at :57.

-<font color="#0F52BA">**Host:**</font> *We will commence in approximately three minutes.
-At this time, all LRs are requested to refrain from chatting so that we may begin promptly.*

 ### <font color="#FFD300">Host and Co-Host: Training Commences</font>

 At :00, which is the exact time of the training session's commencement, the Host should type the command "/e :slock".
 The Co-Host should send the second group shout.
-Once all the LRs have become silent, the Host can proceed to deliver their introduction lines.
-In the event that any LRs fail to comply with the requirement to remain silent, the Host and Co-Host have the authority to remove them from the server. **LRs no longer watch the presentation.**
+Even if LRs are speaking, the Host should start the session.
+The Host and Co-Host may not remove LRs for speaking. **LRs no longer watch the presentation.**

 <font color="#0F52BA">**Host:**</font> *Greetings, everyone, and welcome to this training session!*